Radhikaks-23/DataEngineer_Python_Assignment/README.md

 It processes only the relevant event types and computes the required metrics.

 **Filters and processes:**
--WatchEvent
--PullRequestEvent
--IssuesEvent
+WatchEvent
+,PullRequestEvent
+,IssuesEvent

 **Computes:**
--Average time between PullRequestEvents
--Event counts grouped by event type for a given offset
+Average time between PullRequestEvents and Event counts grouped by event type for a given offset

 **Metrics are delivered:**
 -Printed live in the terminal during continuous monitoring